How to Work Out What Racing Springs You Need....

 Why is the Bounce Test™ so important?
 Because it gives us a direct read of the suspension frequency, front and rear, our most important number, and the starting point in setting up the car.
 And nothing could be simpler, as you see in the video.
 Right?

 There are fine nuances and things you find out when you try this out.
-In our training course “Every Racers Guide to Suspension Tuning”, we assist you every step of the way.
+In our training course “Get More Grip and Better Balance”, we assist you every step of the way by having a comment section at the bottom of every page where you can ask questions and get prompt answers, generally within 24 hours.

-You’ll know already from our free training Suspension Tuning 101 and 102, that optimizing suspension stiffness is where the speed comes from in all our setups for the track.
+Optimizing suspension stiffness is where the speed comes from in all our setups for the track.
 We then have a good handle on what the setup might be like for any road going version of the same car.
+(The road car will generally need softer suspension so that the ride can be acceptable).

 I wouldn’t be surprised if you’re asking yourself, why don’t I hear more about this from suppliers of springs and shock absorbers in the market place?
 I don’t know for sure, but I think part of the answer would be the enormity of taking it upon their business to properly educate their customers.
 If the shock supplier said, “Could I have your motion ratios please?” the most common response would be “Huh?”.
 I see many instances where the supplier has not attempted even a quick guess at the motion ratio – which begs the question, "Do THEY know about it?"